 Between Two Fires: Truth, Ambition, and Compromise in Putin's Russia (Paperback)

-NEW YORK TIMES EDITORS’ CHOICE • “Unforgettable . . . a book about Putin’s Russia that is unlike any other.”—Patrick Radden Keefe, author of Say Nothing
+WINNER OF THE ORWELL PRIZE • NEW YORK TIMES EDITORS’ CHOICE • “Unforgettable . . . a book about Putin’s Russia that is unlike any other.”—Patrick Radden Keefe, author of Empire of Pain

 From a Moscow correspondent for The New Yorker, a groundbreaking portrait of modern Russia and the inner struggles of the people who sustain Vladimir Putin’s rule

-NAMED ONE OF THE BEST BOOKS OF THE YEAR BY NPR AND KIRKUS REVIEWS
+ONE OF THE BEST BOOKS OF THE YEAR—NPR, Kirkus Reviews

 In this rich and novelistic tour of contemporary Russia, Joshua Yaffa introduces readers to some of the country’s most remarkable figures—from politicians and entrepreneurs to artists and historians—who have built their careers and constructed their identities in the shadow of the Putin system.
 Torn between their own ambitions and the omnipresent demands of the state, each walks an individual path of compromise.
 Some muster cunning and cynicism to extract all manner of benefits and privileges from those in power.
 Others, finding themselves to be less adept, are left broken and demoralized.
 What binds them together is the tangled web of dilemmas and contradictions they face.